GRIFORTIS/Schiavinato_Sharing/WHITEPAPER.md

 This confirms that the recovered secrets and the checksum are internally consistent.

-In the actual Schiavinato Cipher, all arithmetic is performed in $GF(2053)$ and Lagrange coefficients are derived once from a precise specification, but the pattern of computation is exactly the same as in this toy example.
+In the actual Schiavinato Sharing scheme, all arithmetic is performed in $GF(2053)$ and Lagrange coefficients are derived once from a precise specification, but the pattern of computation is exactly the same as in this toy example.
 Users performing manual recovery follow this pattern row by row, using pre-computed coefficients appropriate to their chosen threshold scheme.